manithamanoj/Credit_Risk_Analysis/README.md

 * The balanced accuracy score: 0.925427358175101

 ## Summary
-The EasyEnsembleClassifier is the best model to reccomend,which has an accuracy score around 93%.
-Also the precision is 7%, recall(sensitivity) 91% and the largest F1 score 0.14 for EasyEnsembleClassifier.
+The EasyEnsembleClassifier is the best model to reccomend, which has an accuracy score around 93%.
+Also the precision is 7%, recall (sensitivity) 91% and the largest F1 score 0.14 for EasyEnsembleClassifier.
 All other models have accuracy score less than 80%.
 All the models has weak precision when credit risk is at "high risk".